wincent/clipper/README.md

     ssh user@host.example.org

+This works particularly well if you use the `ControlMaster`, `ControlPath` and `ControlPersist` settings described in the `ssh_config` man page.
+These allow you to set up a single forward, and re-use it each time you connect, even if you have multiple concurrent connnections to a given server.
+An example `~/.ssh/config` configuration that would give you this for all hosts would be something like:

+    Host *
+      ControlMaster auto
+      ControlPath ~/.ssh/%r@%h:%p
+      ControlPersist 240

+## Configuring Mosh

+Mosh (http://mosh.mit.edu/) is an alternative to SSH that aims to be a superior "mobile shell" than SSH.
+It is designed to handle intermittent connectivity, and provides relatively intelligent local echoing of line editing commands, but it doesn't yet support any kind of port forwarding (as of the current release, which is version 1.2.4 at the time of writing).

+One way to use Clipper with Mosh is to use Mosh for interactive editing but keep using SSH for port forwarding.
+For example, just say you want to connect to a remote machine with the alias "sandbox", you could have entries like this in your `~/.ssh/config`:

+    Host sandbox
+      ControlMaster no
+      ControlPath none
+      Hostname sandbox.example.com

+    Host sandbox-clipper
+      ControlMaster no
+      ControlPath none
+      ExitOnForwardFailure yes
+      Hostname sandbox.example.com
+      RemoteForward 8377 localhost:8377

+With this set-up, you can set up the tunnel with:

+    ssh -N -f sandbox

+SSH will connect to the server, set up the port fowarding and then go into the background.

+Then connect using Mosh (it will respect the settings in your `~/.ssh/config` file because it uses SSH to bootstrap new connections):

+    mosh sandbox

+You could also set up a shell alias to make setting up the Clipper tunnel more convenient; for example:

+    alias clip-sandbox='ssh -N -f sandbox'

+You should only need to re-run this command if the connection is interrupted for some reason.

 ### Fixing `remote port forwarding failed for listen port 8377`

 This message can be emitted when the remote host you're connecting to already